 - Website: Researchgate | ORCID

 After graduating from Cambridge University, I taught English for Academic Purposes for nearly twenty years, then gained my MA and PhD in Second Language Acquisition at Newcastle University, and was Programme Manager for Applied Linguistics and TESOL.
 I then moved to Reading as University Academic Fellow and Departmental Director of Research, helping set up the Centre for Literacy and Multlingualism.
-I was also Director of Bilingualism Matters.
+I was also Director of Bilingualism Matters@Reading.

-I joined Leeds in 2016 as MA Programmes Manager, now Acting Section Lead, teaching across the MA programme, and on core modules for the undergraduate programmes.
-I am a member of the Language@Leeds research network, and continue to pursue international research and teaching exchanges, primarily in relation to language development during Study Abroad.
-I am currently pursuing projects on teaching and learning Mandarin with colleagues in Shanghai Jiao Tong University, China, and with Southampton University, UK.
+I joined Leeds in 2016, and am currently School Director of Postgraduate Education.
+I teach across the MA programme, and on core modules for the undergraduate programmes.
+I am a member of the Language@Leeds research network, and continue to pursue international research and teaching exchanges, working with colleagues in Shanghai Jiao Tong University, China, and other partners in UK and EU.

-External Examiner experience: Cambridge, Edinburgh, Kings London, Newcastle, Southampton, Essex, Sheffield, Cork, SOAS; Domain Expert for EU funding applications (ISCH, COST Action)
+External Examiner experience: Cambridge, Edinburgh, Kings London, Newcastle, Southampton, Essex, Sheffield, Cork, SOAS, York, Reading.

 My research investigates the interfaces between linguistic, cognitive and pedagogic factors in second language acquisition, particularly in relation to language development and fluency during Study Abroad.
 I specialise in task-based communicative approaches to teaching and learning second languages including L2 Chinese.
-My publications include articles and chapters appearing in TESOL Quarterly, Language Teaching Research, CALL, System, Routledge Handbook of Research in Study Abroad, Routledge Handbook of Chinese Language Teaching, Mind Matters in SLA (Multilingual Matters) and other publications.
+My publications include a monograph with CUP, articles and chapters appearing in TESOL Quarterly, Language Teaching Research, CALL, System, Routledge Handbook of Research in Study Abroad, Routledge Handbook of Chinese Language Teaching, Mind Matters in SLA (Multilingual Matters) and other publications.

 I also research issues in improving internationalisation of higher education, looking at student adaptation and academic pedagogy in international study settings.
 I am currently developing a tool to help teachers boost learners' academic interactional competence in using listening and speaking strategies in EAP classrooms.
 I am also working on projects related to digital social interaction and improving students’ engagement with academic literacy resources.